This article will inform you of how you will repay your student loan once you finish your course.

 The information in this article is relevant to students from England or Wales who started their studies after 1 September 2012.
 If you started your course before this, or you took your loan through Student Finance Wales, Student Finance Northern Ireland or the Student Awards Agency for Scotland, please visit the Student Loans Company website for information about the repayment arrangements that will apply to you.

 Student loan repayments are based on how much you earn, not how much you borrowed.
 Undergraduate students will repay 9% of any income over £21,000 (gross) per year.
 This covers both Tuition Fee and Maintenance Loans so you only make one monthly repayment.
 Any outstanding loans that have not been repaid after thirty years from the April after you graduate are written off regardless of how much you have repaid.
 If your income drops below the threshold (£21,000) at any point during the thirty year repayment period you will stop making repayments.

 If you are paid through PAYE your repayments will be automatically deducted from your wages by your employer.
-If you are self employed you can make repayments direct to the Student Loans Company via your tax return .
+If you are self-employed you can make repayments directly to the Student Loans Company, these are calculated as part of your tax return.

 How to work out your monthly repayment amount: